liuqinfei/ceph/doc/releases/pacific.rst

 CephFS distributed file system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* The CephFS adds modifies on-RADOS metadata such that the new format is no
+* The CephFS MDS modifies on-RADOS metadata such that the new format is no
   longer backwards compatible.
 It is not possible to downgrade a file system from
   Pacific (or later) to an older release.

 * Multiple file systems in a single Ceph cluster is now stable.
 New Ceph clusters
   enable support for multiple file systems by default.
 Existing clusters
-  must still set the "enable_multiple" flag on the fs.
+  must still set the "enable_multiple" flag on the FS.
 Please see the CephFS
   documentation for more information.

 * A new ``mds_autoscaler`` plugin is available for automatically deploying